werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 6. Resume accepting transactions

 ### Nonquiescent Checkpointing
-Need to stop transaction processing while checkpointing
+- Need to stop transaction processing while checkpointing (method above)
 - System may appear to stall
 - Allow new transactions to enter the system during the checkpoint.